kuzmichye/Cramer-s-rule/README.md

 # Cramer-s-rule
-## The script will help you to find the soltuions for a random system linear equations:
+## The script will help you to find the soltuions for a random system of linear equations: